 - Procurement of goods and services that are resilient against the impacts of climate change.

-Over 275 government agencies and departments use the Framework to identify their social procurement goals.
-These will often align with other strategies, priorities and initiatives of government.
-Agencies and departments will report on progress towards their social procurement goals in their respective annual reports.
-This provides suppliers with useful information about priorities for the coming year.
+These goals are detailed in their Social Procurement Strategy and will often align with other government strategies, priorities and initiatives.
+Departments and agencies report on progress towards their social and sustainable procurement goals in their respective annual reports and contribute to the whole-of-government report.
+Social Procurement Strategies can provide suppliers with useful information about priorities for the coming year.
+Social Procurement objectives and summary of priorities.